azalty/gmod-nohackermodule/README.md

 # gmod-nohackermodule
-An addon that permanently bans players that are in admin usergroups and not whitelisted: rlevet_nohackermodule for gmod
+An addon that permanently bans players that are in admin usergroups and not whitelisted: rlevet_nohackermodule for gmod\
+Also logs everything in /data/nohacker_module/reports/

 ### Warning!
 This addon is called EVERY TIME a player spawns.
 This may cause lag on very big servers.\